 If you are taking HIST3021 in semester two then the final-part comparative histories modules encourage you to consider a particular historical theme in a range of different chronological and geographical contexts.
-You will choose to study one of these 15 credit modules in semester 1 and they include topics such as:, Ethics of War, Fascism and the Far Right, Sweet Charity, History on Television.
+You will choose to study one of these 15 credit modules in semester 1 and they include topics such as: A Short History of the Ethics of War, A Short History of the Populist Leader, A Short History of the Ancient City, and A Short History of the Homosexual.

 The compulsory 15 credit 'Reading Histories' module in semester 1 will help you to shape your ideas for your dissertation into a feasible project.
 You will work closely with a group who are interested in similar historical period to critically engage with key literature and historiographical approaches.